 - Single memory card slot

-- Requires Nikon’s (only so-so) FTZ adapter if you want to use F-mount lenses on this camera
+- Requires an adapter to use F-mount lenses

-- Fairly expensive at $3000 – same price as the D850, which has better autofocus and a larger native lens lineup
+- Fairly expensive at $3000, or around $2400 used.
+Nikon D850 is similar in price, but with a better autofocus system and a larger native lens lineup

 - Battery life of just 330 photos (though this isn’t worse than typical Nikon DSLRs, when the DSLR is used in live view only)